Wireless Internet Access (Wi-Fi)

-A1: Be sure the Wi-Fi switch is set to "on."
-There is a physical switch on the side of many laptops that activates/deactivates the wireless receiver.
+A1: Be sure your Wi-Fi switch is turned on.
+There is a physical switch on many laptops that activates/deactivates the wireless receiver.
 Also, if you just turned your laptop on, you may have to wait a minute or so before it finds the correct signal.

 Q: My computer says it's "connected," but I am unable to connect.

-A: Be sure to open your browser first, and click to accept the "internet policy" that appears.
-The connection won't be fully authorized (and therefore, won't work) unless you do this.
-If the policy does not automatically appear, go to "www.mcpl.us" using the address bar.
-If all else fails, (1) disconnect from the "Library" network, (2) restart your computer, (3) reconnect to "Library.".
+A: Be sure to open your browser first, and click to accept the Internet policy that appears.
+The connection won't be authorized (and therefore, won't work) unless you do this.
+If the policy does not automatically appear, navigate to www.mcpl.us manually.
+If all else fails, (1) disconnect from the "Library" network, (2) restart your computer, (3) reconnect to "Library."

-A: Only if the device has a web-browser, and you are able to see and click to accept the "internet policy."
-We cannot enable connections by IP address, SSID, or WEP key.
+A: Only if the device has a browse and you are able to see and click to accept the Internet policy.
+We cannot enable connections by IP address, SSID or WEP key.